 Winter road trips can be a bit more challenging than their summer counterpart.
 For one thing, you won’t find many roadside picnics, and the allure of the open road is tempered with fickle driving conditions.
 But that’s no reason to stay home!
-There are some benefits to winter road tripping and snowy back road adventures, provided you keep your family happy and your car in top form.
+There are some benefits to winter travel and snowy back road adventures, provided you keep your family happy and your car in top form.
 Here are some tips for surviving the winter road trip, whether you’re embarking on a weekend adventure or a cross-country excursion.

 Please note: The following post contains affiliate links.
 If you click on a link and make a purchase, I will make a small commission.
 I only recommend products that I know and love.
 Thanks so much for supporting Back Road Ramblers!

 Safety Tips for Winter Travel

 No matter what time of year you’re driving, the most important thing is to drive safely and defensively.
 In winter, this means knowing how to drive in snowy and icy conditions, ensuring your car is equipped for winter travel, and packing appropriately for possible mishaps or emergencies.
 The following tips will help you stay safe during your winter road trip.